 The paved interpretive Oasis of Mara Trail is located behind the Oasis Visitor Center on the east end of the park.
 I’ll be honest with you – it’s a pretty ugly little hike and I wouldn’t recommend it to you unless you want to see a roadrunner in the wild.

-Read more about the Skull Rock Trail and the others in Six Easy Walks in Joshua Tree National Park (coming soon)
+Read more about the Skull Rock Trail and the others in Six Kid Friendly Hikes in Joshua Tree National Park

 Junior Ranger Program

 Joshua Tree National Park offers a fun and educational Junior Ranger program.
 Kids must obtain a Junior Ranger Handbook (available at the Visitor Centers) and then complete a number of exercises within.

 This program is a ton of fun for the kids and they won’t even notice it’s educational too!
 When our kids completed their assigned tasks, a Park Ranger checked their work, led them in saying the Junior Ranger Oath: